OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/Storage-and-provisioning.md

 ### Provisioning workflow

-1. **SCN setup**
+1. **SCH setup**
    Storage cluster hosts are provisioned with ZFS and OpenSVC.
 ZFS zpools and zvols are created as needed for iSCSI targets.

 2. **TCN request**
    When a thin compute node is being installed, the provisioning system determines its storage requirements and allocates ISCSI_ROOT variables.

 3. **OpenSVC orchestration**
-   OpenSVC is instructed to create the relevant iSCSI targets on one or more SCNs.
+   OpenSVC is instructed to create the relevant iSCSI targets on one or more SCHs.
 These zvol-backed targets are exported over the storage network.

 4. **Client RAID**
    The TCN combines the iSCSI devices into a RAID set (e.g. RAID1 using `mdadm`) to provide redundancy.
-This allows failover if one SCN becomes unavailable.
+This allows failover if one SCH becomes unavailable.

 5. **Installation**
    The TCN OS is installed directly onto the iSCSI-backed RAID devices, making it fully diskless and resilient to back-end failures.